Ran Wei: Battle of Xiangguo

-Most of the officials who joined Ran Min were from the Chinese Confucian gentries, and he assured their positions by promoting the Nine Schools of Thought and appointing them based on their talents.
+Most of the officials who joined Ran Min were from the Chinese Confucian gentry, and he reaffirmed their positions by promoting the Nine Schools of Thought and appointing them based on their talents.
 Soon after taking the throne, Ran Min purged Li Nong and several other officials in his government before sending an envoy to the Eastern Jin offering them to help him fight the "barbarians", although Jin rejected him.
 Despite all this, Ran Min also wanted to win back the support of the tribes, and so he claimed the title of Grand Chanyu for his son.
 There were also many Han Chinese who refused to align with him, remaining loyal to Later Zhao or join the Xianbei-led Former Yan in the northeast.

 Ran Min's forces reached its peak after repelling a combined Zhao force at Cangting (倉亭; north of present-day Yanggu County, Shandong), boasting at 300,000 strong.
 He then led 100,000 soldiers to besiege Xiangguo, where Shi Zhi had declared himself the new emperor.
 After a hundred days of siege, Ran Min was defeated by the allied forces of Later Zhao and Former Yan.
 Shi Zhi sent a general, Liu Xian to attack Ran Min at Ye, but he was defeated and surrendered himself to Wei.
 At Ran Min's coercion, Liu Xian returned to Xiangguo and slaughtered Shi Zhi and his clan, thus ending the Later Zhao.

 However, Liu Xian then betrayed Ran Min and declared himself the new Emperor of Zhao.
 Liu Xian attacked Wei but was repeatedly defeated, and Ran Min later chased him back to Xiangguo.
 A traitor opened the city gates to Ran Min, who killed Liu Xian along with his ministers and sacked the city before moving all the city inhabitants back to Ye.